jeanpaulsio/action-cable-signaling-server/README.md

 # TODO

 * Scope chat sessions to specific rooms that user's can name.
 Think appear.in
-* Ability for multiple users to join conference
-* Ability for user to leave conference and join back in
 * Grab XirSys ice credentials and pass them along instead of using googles

 # Rails 5 + WebRTC = Magic